reduxjs/redux/docs/recipes/reducers/NormalizingStateShape.md

 }
 ```

-Operations like "Look up all books by this author" can then accomplished with a single loop over the join table.
+Operations like "Look up all books by this author", can then be accomplished easily with a single loop over the join table.
 Given the typical amounts of data in a client application and the speed of Javascript engines, this kind of operation is likely to have sufficiently fast performance for most use cases.

 ## Normalizing Nested Data